freeCodeCamp/publish/docs/README.md

 13. Run `docker compose up` again to start the app.
 You will see the seeded data and you can use the seeded users to login in the Next.js app.
 Email and password of the seeded users are in `src/seed/index.js` file.
+One account of each role(Contributor and Editor) is seeded.

 ### Run publish-frontend (Next.js) app